jopaodomingo/HackBio-Internship/scripting_1.md

 # Project 2 - WGS Microbes
 ## Introduction
-In this project, we will be using Whole-Genome Sequencing (WGS) to analyze data from 50 Bacterial isolates collected during the 2017-2018 South African Outbreak.
+In this project, we will be using Whole-Genome Sequencing (WGS) to analyze data from 50 bacterial isolates collected during the 2017-2018 South African Outbreak.
 Specifically, the objectives of this project are as follows:
 1) Confirm the identity of the organism
 2) Determine the antimicrobial resistance (AMR) profile of these pathogens.
 3) Detect if there might be a toxin that is accelerating the death rate